juandahl/arbitrum-connect-v2/README.md

 - npm version: 9.8.1
 - pnpm version: 9.5.0

-## Install dependencies:
+## Install Dependencies

-Install dependencies running from the root:
+Run the following from the root of the project to install dependencies:

 `pnpm i`

-## Environments Variables
+## Environment Variables

-Inside the ui folder, set up a `.env` file like this:
+Inside the `ui` folder, set up a `.env` file like this:

 ```sh
 # /ui/.env